ChartsCSS/ChartsCSS.org/src/components/spacing.md

 ## Add Dataset Spacing

-When using a multiple datasets, we can use the `.datasets-spacing-*` class to add spacing between datasets.
+When using multiple datasets, we can use the `.datasets-spacing-*` class to add spacing between datasets.

 ```html
 <table class="charts-css column multiple data-spacing-20 datasets-spacing-4">